 Mr. Russell …Read More »

-Province III is governed by a Synod, made up of the bishops, one clerical, and two lay deputies from each diocese within the province.
-Synod meets annually in the spring, at which elections are held for Provincial Officers and Executive Council members.
-Every third year, when the General Convention of the national Episcopal Church is held, Synod helps formulate resolutions for c…Read More »
+Province III is governed by a Synod, made up of the bishops, one clerical deputy, and two lay deputies from each diocese within the province.
+Synod meets annually on the first Monday in May, at which elections are held for Provincial Officers and Executive Council members.
+Every third year, when the General Convention of the national Episcopal Church is held, Synod helps formula…Read More »

 Province III was granted authority by the Constitutions and Canons for the government of the Episcopal Church.
 There are a total of nine provinces in the Episcopal Church.